 A father of two girls, 17 and 21 (God's revenge for having been a teenage boy.)
 Someone who's ready to move to the next chapter.
 The previous book is closed and the baggage has been put away (well, most of it anyway -- trying to be as honest as I can).
 An Actor (Community theater.
 Relax.
 I have a paying job! http://www.youtube.com/watch?v=jVA1Cx-_ZX8

 Who am I?
-I'm Jean Valjean! (well, in my dreams...)
+I'm Jean Valjean! (well, in my dreams...WHY do the damn tenors always get the girl?)
 AN ENFP.
 A Grits-loving (instant is ok, despite what you may have heard in My Cousin Vinny), True Blue (political reference), white water-rafting, guitar-playing, theater-loving, singing southern Jew.
 (Yes, we do exist…)

 Am I spiritual?
 Am I religious?
 Well, maybe the best answer to that lies in an a transcendent moment I had many years ago, as I was hiking up toward a glacier-fed lake in British Columbia:

 "The closer you get to Nature, the clearer you see yourself, 'cause up here in the mountains, there ain't nobody else.